JimDesu/basis-lang/spec.md

 **Frame-bound region reclamation is the default storage discipline.** Value construction implicitly draws any variable-size storage it needs (the data behind runtime-length types `[]T` and `[]`, the storage behind constructed pointers and objects) from a frame-bound region that is freed at frame retirement — or, for a scope-local value, as early as the close of its enclosing `.scope` block (§3.17) — with nothing to track.
 Non-default storage — heap, pool, arena, etc. — is drawn from an allocator, whose acquire/release pair is governed by the obligation system (§10): acquisition is an ordinary source-method call producing an obligated value, and bringing an allocator into scope does nothing on its own until such a call is made.
 Non-buffer types remain confined to positions where ownership and lifetime are explicit (top-level slots, object fields with object-lifetime ceiling, frame-bound parameters and receivers).

 These lenses recur throughout this specification.
-Sections that depend on a particular lens for their correctness call it out at the relevant point.
+Sections that depend on a particular lens for their correctness call it out at the relevant point, and state the rule in full there.

 ---